isomerpages/sportsg-sportcares/_initiatives/Coaching Opportunities.md

 All applications will be evaluated, and successful applicants will be contacted.

 **Applicants should minimally possess the following:**
-* National Registry of Coaches (NROC) Membership;
+* National Registry of Coaches (NROC) Membership
-* Minimum 1st Level Coaching Certification (or equivalent);
-*Standard First Aid + AED Certification;
+* Minimum 1st Level Coaching Certification (or equivalent) *Standard First Aid + AED Certification
 *Completed Safe Sport Workshop
-*Coaching Experience (possess track records in coaching and nurturing children and youth)

 **Preferred Skills (in addition to above mentioned qualifications):**
-* Coaching Experience: Possess track records in coaching and nurturing any of these target groups:
+* Experience in coaching and working with any one of our target audience:
-* Children from low socioeconomic backgrounds;
+	* Children from families on financial assistance
 	* At-risk youth including ex-offenders
 	* Persons with Disabilities (PwDs)
 	* Isolated seniors

 **And here’s a quick look at some of the coaching opportunities at SportCares:**
-* Community Sports Programmes (i.e., Community Futsal Programme, Community Swimming Programme) covering various sports such as rugby, swimming, futsal, athletics, basketball
+* Community Sport Programmes covering various sports such as rugby, swimming, futsal, athletics, basketball and others

-* Youth Sports Programmes (i.e., Saturday Night Lights, MulitSport Programme) covering various sports such as football, basketball, sepak takraw
+* Youth Sport Programmes covering various sports such as football, basketball, sepak takraw and others

 * PwD Programmes (i.e., Play-Ability, Yes!
-I Can), covering various sports such as football, swimming, basketball, tennis, badminton
+I Can), covering various sports such as football, swimming, basketball, tennis, badminton and others

 * Supporting outreach events hosted by SportCares and our community partners

 * Relief coaching